Hugh Gibb

 Hugh Leslie Gibb (15 January 1916 – 6 March 1992) was an English drummer, bandleader and the father of musicians Barry, Robin, Maurice and Andy Gibb.
-Barry, Robin and Maurice would go on to form the Bee Gees, one of the most successful musical groups of all time, while Andy would have several hits as a solo performer.
+Barry, Robin and Maurice would go on to form the Bee Gees, one of the most successful musical groups of all time, while Andy was a solo performer.

 Life and career

 Early life and family background

-Hugh Leslie Gibb was born in Chorlton district in Manchester to Hugh Gibb and Edith Yardley.
+Hugh Leslie Gibb was born in the Chorlton district of Manchester to Edith Yardley and Hugh Gibb.
 He said: "I was the oddball in my family 'cause I liked music and the attitude was that it would never do you any good.
 The main theme then was go to work, have a steady job, and bring your wages home every weekend.
 A side track from that wasn't right in their eyes.
 To be a musician was like the old days, you know, when they were considered vagabonds, and that's all I ever wanted to do."

 Gibb's father was born in Lanarkshire, Scotland in 1876.
-His mother was born in Manchester in 1892 to William and Hannah.
-She was 16 years younger than her husband and became step-mother to his seven children he had from his previous marriage, to Annie, who had died in 1889 at the age of 38.
-Gibb's grandfather, Thomas Yardley, was born in 1826 and is recorded as a railway worker.
+His mother was born in Manchester in 1892 to Hannah and William Yardley.
+Hannah was 16 years younger than her husband and became stepmother to the seven children he had from his previous marriage to Annie.
+Annie died in 1889 at the age of 38.
+Gibb's grandfather, Thomas Yardley, was born in 1826 and is recorded as being a railway worker.